 Accordingly, following the enactment of the 18th Amendment, and amongst other things, labour matters have become a Provincial subject and pursuant to the Sindh Act and the SHC Order, the 1968 Act has been fractured into provisional legislation and the Fund created by the holding company in 2007 became dysfunctional and was unable to carry out its objectives.
 Therefore, the holding company recommended to the Trustees of the Fund that the same be dissolved.
 The Fund was dissolved on June 27, 2019, and the 5% WPPF allocated by the holding company since July 1, 2015, and the interest earned on that allocated amount (Rs.
 1,524 million allocated by the holding company and Rs.
 258 million interests earned by the Fund on the allocated amount) was transferred back to the holding company.
 These funds are being utilized by the holding company till a final decision of the Honorable SCP.
-The trust creation and registration process is under review as the subject is still pending a final decision in the SCP Case.
-The Board has directed the management to proceed with the registration of the trust once a final decision is rendered so that there is a clear way forward for the formation / payments related to WPPF.
+The trust creation and registration process is under review as the subject is still pending a final decision is rendered so that there is a clear way forward for the formation / payments related to WPPF.